What Coffee and Wine Do To Teeth

 The problem is that people have a tendency to drink coffee all day long, often adding a spoonful of sugar or two of sugar into each cup.
 And even those who are conscientious about brushing after meals often don’t think to grab a toothbrush after those caffeine ‘fixes.’
 The result is a double-whammy: the acid breaks down the structure of the teeth and the sugar promotes decay.

 Wine can be equally destructive.
-White wine has been shown to lead to the loss of tooth enamel, a condition which cannot be reversed.
+White wine has been shown to lead to the loss of tooth enamel, a condition that cannot be reversed.
 According to one study at Johannes Gutenberg University in Germany, adult teeth soaked in white wine for a day lost calcium as well as phosphorous up to a depth of 60mm in the enamel surface of the teeth.
 (Red wine is not known to promote rapid tooth erosion)

 Are there any safeguards to help prevent tooth enamel loss without having to give up your favorite vintage?
 Yes!
 One tip is to be sure you eat when you drink.